Sin Bandera: 2005-2009: Mañana and Pasado

 Their album Mañana (Tomorrow), which was released on November 22, 2005, contains the single "Suelta mi mano" ("Let Go of My Hand").
 This album also contains a soft atmosphere duet, "Como tú y como yo" ("Like You And Like Me"), sung with Italian pop singer Laura Pausini.

 Their latest album, Pasado (Past), is a sequel to Mañana.
 This time, Sin Bandera teamed up with noted producers Áureo Baqueiro, Mario Domm and Jay de la Cueva.
 The emphasis this time is on international ballads of the 1970s and 1980s.
 Sin Bandera reworks the tunes with a slower, more soulful R&B touch.

 The CD also includes De Vita's philosophical "Un buen perdedor" ("A Good Loser"), Sanz's anthemic and Beatlesque "¿Lo Ves?" ("Do You See it?"), Montaner's lovely but haunting "Será?" ("Could it Be?"), and an English-language rendition of "Love Is in the Air."

 "These are the tunes which fascinated us when we were young adolescents," García said.
 "Tunes like 'Serenata Rap' ("Rap Serenade") and 'Mis Impulsos Sobre Ti' ("My Impulses About You") are the songs that move us (now)."

 Their greatest hits album, Hasta Ahora (Til Now) was released on December 4, 2007, as an individual CD and in a special-edition package which included a DVD of their commercially released music videos.

 In 2007, the duo decided to split and start solo careers.
 They remain great friends and left open the possibility of reuniting.

+In 2009, they released "Reanuedo", a greatest hits album.
+The album had thirteen tracks, recorded between 2002 and 2006.